uncms-dev/uncms/docs/media-app.md

 Three useful fields in the media app make it easier to integrate the media module into your project.
 You should probably use these any time you want to reference a File.

-`cms.apps.media.fields.FileRefField` provides a widget which allows a user to select a file from the media library.
+`uncms.apps.media.fields.FileRefField` provides a widget which allows a user to select a file from the media library.
 This is a simple subclass of Django's `ForeignKey` that uses Django's `ForeignKeyRawIdWidget` - if you're anything like us, your media libraries can get large enough to make dropdowns unusable.

-`cms.apps.media.fields.ImageRefField` has the same functionality as `FileRefField`, but files are filtered to only show images (based on the extension of the file).
+`uncms.apps.media.fields.ImageRefField` has the same functionality as `FileRefField`, but files are filtered to only show images (based on the extension of the file).
 This will also display a small preview of the image in the widget in the admin.

-`cms.apps.media.fields.VideoFileRefField` has the same functionality as `FileRefField`, but the files are filtered to only show videos.
+`uncms.apps.media.fields.VideoFileRefField` has the same functionality as `FileRefField`, but the files are filtered to only show videos.